Are There Different Types of Folliculitis?

 These types normally improve in a 7-10 day period and do not need any medical intervention.
 By following these guidelines the condition should improve over a short period of time.
 If there is no improvement you doctor will prescribe a topical product to help clear this up.
 Antibiotics are not needed for the majority of these cases.

-The majority of these cases need medical intervention and should be referred to a dermatologist, leaving this condition untreated may result in permanent hair loss and deep pitted scarring.
+The majority of these cases need medical intervention and should be referred to a dermatologist.
+Leaving this condition untreated may result in permanent hair loss and deep pitted scarring.
+For this reason it is best to have this condition treated immediately.

 What can you do to treat folliculitis when infection is active?